-Neath-Swansea Ospreys, as the new team was originally called, saw the coming together as one of two world-renowned rugby clubs.
+Neath-Swansea Ospreys, as the new team was originally called, saw the coming together of two world-renowned rugby clubs.
 At the helm were two men proud to represent their home town clubs, former Swansea and Wales Full Back Roger Blyth and from Neath, Mike Cuddy.
-Together, as Joint Managing Directors, they were charged with steering a ship that was guaranteed to sail through stormy waters as the new entity tried to survive what was guaranteed to be a rocky start.
+Together, as Joint Managing Directors, they were charged with steering a ship that was guaranteed to sail through stormy waters as the new region tried to survive what was guaranteed to be a rocky start.

 Immediate Success - On and Off the field...

 In the eight years since the inception of Neath-Swansea Ospreys, as the new team was originally called, the region has grown both geographically and metaphorically and now leads the way in the Welsh game.